Rajat-star-ux/Django-Tutorial-Blog/readme.md

 A simple blogging engine written using the Django web development framework during the course of a tutorial on my blog at http://www.matthewdaly.co.uk.

-It provides the following features:
+It provides the following best features:

 Posts
 =====